-MRS Bulletin has named Liang Feng, Northwestern University, as the 2022 recipient of the MRS Bulletin Postdoctoral Publication Prize.
+MRS Bulletin has named Natalie M. Larson, Harvard University, as the 2023 recipient of the MRS Bulletin Postdoctoral Publication Prize.
 This award recognizes postdoctoral researchers for their intellectual merit, the impact of their research and scholarship, and their interest in science writing and communication.
-Feng was selected for “his excellent academic achievements, passion for his chosen area of research, interest in communicating his research and science to nonscientists, and significant leadership potential in the field of multidisciplinary materials science.”
+Larson was selected for “her academic achievements, passion for her chosen areas of research, interest in communicating her research and science to other scientists and nonscientists, and significant leadership potential in the field of multidisciplinary materials science & engineering.”

-MRS Bulletin acknowledges the Jiang Family Foundation for its generous contribution to support this Prize.
+MRS acknowledges the Jiang Family Foundation and MTI Corporation for their generous contributions to support the Postdoctoral Publication Prize.

 Previous award recipients:

 For authorsSubmit manuscript

 Avoid the most common mistakes and prepare your manuscript for journal editors.Learn more